lyne-design-system/lyne-icons/Figma-Guidelines.md

 - remove fill attrs from svgs
 - reconstruct ignore pattern: leading underscore
 - description of component missing in api response

+# TODO: Figma

+- Make sure that `Size` is the only property on variants